ghgofort/sfcc-metadata-explorer/README.md

    * Each system object is expandable to view the attributes that define each object instance.
    * Each attribute is in turn expandable to view information about the attribute, including attribute type, id, display name, etc.
 * #### View Custom Object Definitions.
-   * Custom objects are currently displayed within the list of System Objects with the qualifyer '(Custom Object)' printed after the CustomObjectDefinition's Id (see screen capture below).
+   * Custom objects are currently displayed with a count of the number of attributes, but the OCAPI calls to get additional information on the Object Definitions are not available.
 * #### View Attribute Definitions of System Object
    * Each System Object definition node has a child node listing the attribute definitions.
 * #### View Attribute Groups of a System Object